hermetica-fi/granite-liq-bot/DESIGN.md

 Responsible for contract lock/unlock handling, liquidation record finalization, check sync activation, and balance updates.

-If there is an ongoing transaction:
+If there is an ongoing liquidation transaction:

 - Checks the transaction's status.
 If the status is not `pending` (i.e., the transaction is finalized), it schedules an unlock to be executed in 1 minute.
 - Marks the corresponding liquidation record with the transaction's status code.